NyashaNziramasanga/Masters-of-Computer-Science/COMP9732-enterprise-cloud-systems/Week10-enterprise-cloud-security/week10-notes.md

 ## Network Security Threats: Attacks

-- **Social engineering**
+- **Social engineering**, Social Engineering is obtaining confidential network security information through non-technical means
-- **Reconnaissance attacks**- information-gathering activities to collect data that is later used to compromise networks
+- **Reconnaissance attacks**, Information-gathering activities to collect data that is later used to compromise networks
-- **Access attacks** - which exploit network vulnerabilities in order to gain entry to e-mail, databases, or the corporate network
+- **Access attacks**, which exploit network vulnerabilities in order to gain entry to e-mail, databases, or the corporate network
 - **Denial-of-service attacks** or DDoS - which prevent access to part or all of a computer system
 - **Viruses**
 - **Trojan horses**